 The Careers Strategy and Statutory Guidance support both, and in practical terms both will support each other.

 We strongly recommend that all schools work towards the updated Quality in Careers Standard, incorporating Compass, to support the development of their careers programme.

 The full award is The Quality in Careers Standard (formerly known as IIAG GOLD / Stage 3) and IIAG is licensed to deliver this national quality award.
 Once this is achieved it lasts for three years, providing Annual Reviews are in place and the Annual Checklist (mandatory) is completed, and the institution continues to meet the requirements.
 All current awards remain valid and new certificates will be issued to those holding the award as we move from a validated model to a Licensing model.

 The award includes a self-assessment, external assessments and validation.
 The process helps organisations to identify areas for development as well as recognising good practice in their CEIAG provision.

 Six units make up the framework of the award, each underpinned by the principles of equality, diversity and raising aspirations.
-Management and Leadership; Design and Delivery of CEIAG; Working with Partners; Information and Communication; Outcomes for Young People; Involving Parents/Carers.
+Management and Leadership; Design and Delivery of CEIAG; Working with Partners including EMPLOYERS; Information and Communication; Outcomes for Young People; Involving Parents/Carers.